Project Description

 The apartment is located beautiful enclosed residential complex, where the buildings are connected by a garden with big trees and stone paths.
 The view from the big windows and the balcony is very pleasant and became one of our focuses.

-Our approach was to enhance the light as much as possible and free the apartment from most of its constrictions, ultimately making it more efficient flexible and enjoyable.
+Our approach was to enhance the light as much as possible and free the apartment from its constrictions, ultimately making it more efficient flexible and enjoyable.

 In the first draft we were thinking to use dry walls to divide the new spaces, but in the end, we decided to achieve the same result just with furniture, with more attention to the materials and a much more reversible solution.